Toavina17/FYP/README.md

 # FYP
-This repository contains all the software code used during the conception of my FYP: Sensor Prototype for Smart Homes in the IoT.
+This repository contains all the software code to run for the FYP: Sensor Prototype for Smart Homes in the IoT.